When you boost your self-confidence not only do you feel great, but it shows and other people believe in you too.

 However, high self-esteem doesn’t come naturally to all of us and many of us feel limited by our self-doubt.
-If you’ve ever struggled to believe in yourself, or if you want to give your self-esteem a boost this Spring these 10 steps will have you feeling more confident and less self-doubt in no time.
+If you ever struggle to believe in yourself, these 10 steps will have you experiencing more self-confidence and less self-doubt in no time.

 This may feel cheesy and even a little embarrassing at first.
 But it works.
 Whenever you look in the mirror, lock eyes with yourself and offer yourself a loving grin.
 When you smile, even to your own reflection, you release feel-good chemicals in your brain.
 The more often you do it, the happier you will feel in your own skin.